rachfop/takomo-docs/docs/config-reference/stacks.md

 ### Examples

-Timeout of 180 minutes for both create and update:
+Timeout of 180 seconds for both create and update:

 ```yaml
 timeout: 180
 ```

-Timeout of 5 minutes for create and no timeout for update:
+Timeout of 300 seconds for create and no timeout for update:

 ```yaml
 timeout: